Celebrity Millennium accidents and incidents

 The woman left the crew lounge and was walking back to her cabin alone when an unfamiliar man grabbed her from behind, covered her mouth, groped her and attempted to rape her.
-Meanwhile, a fellow crew (working as comedian on the ship) had left his cabin and was going to the infirmary for Ibuprofen (painkiller).
+Meanwhile, a fellow crew (working as a comedian on the ship) had left his cabin and was going to the infirmary for Ibuprofen (painkiller).
 He heard the woman screaming behind a door leading to a stairwell.
 When opened the door, he startled the man, who immediately released the victim from his grip.

-The man (Eduar Klay Moran Bonilla) was arrested in Juneau, charged with “sexual attack” and indicted on “second degree sexual assault”.
+The man (Eduar Klay Moran Bonilla) was arrested in Juneau, charged with “sexual attack” and indicted on “second-degree sexual assault”.